-Modification for Composite Output:
+Modification for Composite Output (Internal mounting):

-As configured, the Raspberry Pi has no clearance for the composite and headphone jacks at the top of the board when the Apple II case is closed.
+As configured, the internally mounted Raspberry Pi has no clearance for the composite and headphone jacks at the top of the board when the Apple II case is closed (the externally mounted Pi has no such limitation).
 A video cable can be cut at one end and soldered to the Raspberry Pi composite jack itself to bring the composite signal out of the case, to a monitor/TV.
 This modification will void your Raspberry Pi warranty; do at your own risk: